Snergster/virl_packet/beta.README.md

     2. The set up of the remote VIRL server will automatically configure the OpenVPN server.
 The 'client.ovpn' connection profile will be automatically downloaded to the directory from which you ran the `terraform apply .` command.
     3. The 'client.ovpn' file can be copied out to other devices, such as a laptop hosting your local VIRL instance.
     4. Download the file and open it with your OpenVPN client

+    NOTE - the VIRL server will reboot once the VIRL software has been installed.
+You must therefore wait until the reboot has completed before bringing up the OpenVPN tunnel.

-12. With your OpenVPN tunnel up, the VIRL server is available at http://172.16.1.254
+12. With your OpenVPN tunnel up, the VIRL server is available at http://172.16.1.254.
+    If using VM Maestro, you must set up the connection profile to point to `172.16.1.254`

 13. When you're ready to terminate your remote VIRL server instance, on your LOCAL VIRL server, issue the command